SNIFF: Reverse Engineering of Neural Networks with Fault Attacks: Recovery of Secret Parameters

 \subsection{Attack Intuition}

 The intuition of the parameter recovery attack is as follows.
 As shown in Figure~\ref{fig:transfer}, the attack works on the last layer of the student network.
 The detail of this layer is illustrated in Figure~\ref{fig:last_layers}.
-The attacker first executes the model computation on last layer input $\boldsymbol{I}=(I_1,I_2,\dots,I_n)$ without fault injection, and observes the outputs -- classes and corresponding probabilities from the last softmax layer.
-Then, she injects faults into the last layer, performing SNIFF on each product of the weight and the input ($I_i\times w_{ij}$), as well as SNIFF on each bias value ($b_{S,i}$).
-Based on the original (non-faulty) output values and the faulty ones, she will recover all the parameters in the last layer.
+The attacker first executes the model computation on last layer input, denoted by $\boldsymbol{I}=(I_1,I_2,\dots,I_n)$, without fault injection, and observes the outputs -- classes and corresponding probabilities from the last softmax layer.

+Then, she injects fault into the last layer by performing SNIFF on a single product of the weight and the input ($I_i\times w_{ij}$).
+Based on the original (non-faulty) output values and the faulty ones, she can recover the unknown weight $w_{ij}$.
+Similarly, by performing SNIFF on a single bias value ($b_{S,i}$), she can recover this value by comparing the faulty and original network outputs.